shirish93/shirish93.github.io/_funding/australia-nursing-aid.md

 ---
+author: shirish
+categories:
+- australia
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Women's Scholarship for Australia visa processing: A Funding Opportunity for Immigration Consultancies"
+title: 'Women''s Scholarship for Australia visa processing: A Funding Opportunity for Immigration Consultancies'
-author: shirish
-categories: [ australia ]
 ---

 **Are you passionate about empowering young women and building a brighter future?**